 Why are some applications declined?

-Unfortunately, our donation budget is never big enough to meet all the funding requests we receive at each round.
+Unfortunately, our grants budget is never big enough to meet all the funding requests we receive at each round.

 If your application is declined, we’ll let you know why.
 Some of the most common reasons are: